The Two Thought Processes When Using Emotional Intelligence

 What the intentional thinking brain can do, is alter the autopilot brain.

-Over time, it’s intentional thinking that’s capable of altering the autonomic thinking process, feelings, and behavioral patterns.
+Over time, it’s intentional thinking that’s capable of altering the autonomic thinking process, feelings, and behavioural patterns.

 What intention can eventually do is take charge of your life, allowing you to reach your goals.

 What all this leads to is emotional intelligence, which is the preferred trait of leaders.
-Those who chooses to use intentional thinking, rather than autopilot thinking.
+Especially those who chooses to use intentional thinking, rather than autopilot thinking.

-So instead of constantly allowing the autopilot brain to function, someone who has high emotional intelligence with intention will interfere.
+So instead of constantly allowing the autopilot brain to function, someone who has high emotional intelligence using intention will interfere.

 It will habitually direct how the autopilot mind reacts, eventually making it routine.

-So to increase your own emotional intelligence, take the effort to mindfully track your autopilot responses.
+To increase your own emotional intelligence, take the effort to mindfully track your autopilot responses, then interfere with intentional thinking.

-Know what the autopilot mind is thinking and feeling, and what the behavior patterns are.
+Know what the autopilot mind is thinking and feeling, and what the behaviour patterns are.

-Where it all begins, is knowing which steps you need to take by evaluating, while knowing where your emotions along with your intuitions may lead you to.
-This to become more successful.
+Where it all begins, is knowing which steps you need to take by evaluating, while knowing where your emotions along with your intuition may lead you to.